-Part Ten: How Power and Authority Influence the Social Accreditation of Norms and Hierarchies
+Part Ten: Connecting Previous Insights to Reveal How Power and Authority Influence the Social Accreditation of Institutional Norms and Bureaucratic Hierarchies

 Hey, welcome back.